 Can be expensive with limited color options

-Watch Now: How to Transform a Piece of Furniture With Chalky Finish Paint
+Watch Now: How to Use Chalky Finish Paint on Furniture

 If you’re looking for a natural paint for furniture with a slightly thinner texture than chalky paint—but plenty of character—then milk paint might be the right type for you.
 This non-toxic paint is made from milk protein with an activator, typically lime or Borax.
 Color pigments are added to change the tint of the paint.

 Best For: Furniture that you want to appear antiqued, weathered, or distressed.
 It’s easy to age the finish of milk paint with light sanding on the corners or edges—or leave it intact for a smooth, matte look.